rubenv/pgtest/README.md

 Spawns a PostgreSQL server with a single database configured.
 Ideal for unit tests where you want a clean instance each time.
 Then clean up afterwards.

+Features:

+* Starts a clean isolated PostgreSQL database
+* Tested on Fedora, Ubuntu and Alpine
+* Optimized for in-memory execution, to speed up unit tests
+* Less than 1 second startup / initialization time

 ## Usage

 In your unit test: